Article

 Why is the industrial sector at such high risk of destructive cyberattacks?

 OT was not designed for our digital world, and therefore, much of our critical infrastructure runs on legacy systems that are more susceptible to cyberattacks.
-Many of these systems don’t have the protective features and capabilities that we’ve come to expect from modern systems (e.g., antivirus, security patches, passwords, etc.).
+Many of these systems don’t have the protective features and capabilities that we’ve come to expect from modern systems (e.g., antivirus software, security patches, passwords, etc.).
 Operational limitations historically kept such protections from being used.
 However, the need for real-time information when making business decisions and optimizing performance has required these systems to be connected to our business networks and the internet.

 What is the potential fallout of a cyberattack affecting OT?

-• Loss of utilities – No water, energy or gas for homes, hospitals and military bases
+• Loss of utilities: no water, energy or gas for homes, hospitals and military bases

-• Loss of communications – No cellphones or landlines, no first-responder communications
+• Loss of communications: no cellphones or landlines, no first-responder communications

-• Public safety concerns – Explosions, contamination of air and water, civil unrest resulting from prolonged loss of utilities
+• Public safety concerns: explosions, contamination of air and water, civil unrest resulting from prolonged loss of utilities

-• Scarcity of consumer products – Cleaning supplies, food, medicines, beverages, etc.
+• Scarcity of consumer products: cleaning supplies, food, medicines, beverages, etc.

 Safeguarding against cybersecurity incidents affecting operations

 Not all companies need highly complex security programs, but any industrial environment should have an industrial control security program in place.
 When developing these programs, companies should consider basic elements to protect their systems, detect possible attacks, and respond and recover from an incident.
-Examples of basic cyber hygiene that CISA has recommended as countermeasures include the following:

 Reduce the risk of compromise by using or implementing strong security measures like: